Papooch/nestjs-cls/README.md

 A continuation-local storage module compatible with [NestJS](https://nestjs.com/)'s dependency injection.

+_Continuous-local storage allows to store state and propagate it throughout callbacks and promise chains.
+It allows storing data throughout the lifetime of a web request or any other asynchronous duration.
+It is similar to thread-local storage in other languages._

 > Note: For versions < 1.2, this package used [cls-hooked](https://www.npmjs.com/package/cls-hooked) as a peer dependency, now it uses [AsyncLocalStorage](https://nodejs.org/api/async_context.html#async_context_class_asynclocalstorage) from Node's `async_hooks` directly.
 The API stays the same for now but I'll consider making it more friendly for version 2.

 # Outline